 Football – $4,550,000

-Since 1999, Kirk Ferentz has held the title of head coach of football at the University of Iowa.
+Since 1999, Kirk Ferentz has held the title of head coach of football for the University of Iowa Hawkeyes.
 Ferentz began his career in 1977 as an assistant coach at his alma mater, the University of Connecticut, where he had previously been a linebacker.
-He went on to work as an assistant coach at Worcester Academy (a boarding school) as well as at the University of Pittsburgh, and the University of Iowa, before taking his first head coaching position at the University of Maine in 1990-92.
+He went on to work as an assistant coach at Worcester Academy (a boarding school) as well as at the University of Pittsburgh, and the University of Iowa, before taking his first head coaching position at the University of Maine, 1990–92.
 After, he worked as an assistant coach in the NFL with the Cleveland Browns and the Baltimore Ravens, before coming to Iowa as the current head coach.

 After a miserable first two seasons at Iowa (going 4–19), Ferentz turned the team around, leading it to a winning record.
 The team has won two Big Ten championships (2002 and 2004), a Big Ten West division title in 2015, and a BCS Bowl win at the 2009 Orange Bowl, as well as the 2017 Pinstripe Bowl.
 For his time at Iowa, Ferentz has earned numerous awards and honors, including the AP College Football Coach of the Year Award (2002), the Walter Camp Coach of the Year Award (2002), the Bobby Dodd Coach of the Year Award (2015), and the Big Ten Coach of the Year Award (2002, 2004, 2009, and 2015).